Classification of weak Bruhat interval modules of $0$-Hecke algebras: Colored digraph isomorphisms and descent-preserving isomorphisms

+We say that $I_1$ is \emph{descent-preserving isomorphic} (respectively, \emph{colored digraph isomorphic}) to $I_2$ if there exists a descent-preserving isomorphism (respectively, colored digraph isomorphism) from $I_1$ to $I_2$. \end{defn}

 It is easy to see that any descent-preserving colored digraph isomorphism between two intervals $I_1$ and $I_2$ can be naturally linear extended to an $H_W(0)$-module isomorphism between $B(I_1)$ and $B(I_2)$.
-This motivated the authors of \cite{JKLO22} to pose the existence problem of a descent-preserving colored digraph isomorphism between two intervals and ultimately to classify all weak Bruhat interval modules up to isomorphism.
+This motivated the authors of \cite{JKLO22} to pose the problem of characterizing when a descent-preserving colored digraph isomorphism between two intervals exists, with the ultimate goal of classifying all weak Bruhat interval modules up to isomorphism.

 Obviously, a colored digraph isomorphism between $I_{1}$ and $I_{2}$ is a poset isomorphism under the left weak Bruhat order.
 In general, however, the converse is false.
-For instance, the map $f:[1234,2134]_L\rightarrow [1234,1324]_L$ defined by $f(1234)=1234$ and $f(2134)=1324$ is a poset isomorphism, but $f$ is not a colored diagraph isomorphism because
+For instance, the map $f:[1234,2134]_L\rightarrow [1234,1324]_L$ defined by $f(1234)=1234$ and $f(2134)=1324$ is a poset isomorphism, but $f$ is not a colored digraph isomorphism because

-Kim, Lee, and Oh \cite[Proposition 4.1]{KLO23} shown that, for the Coxeter groups of type $A$, every decent-preserving poset isomorphism is a colored digraph isomorphism.
-This result is indeed true for all Coxeter groups.
+Kim, Lee, and Oh \cite[Proposition 4.1]{KLO23} showed that, for Coxeter groups of type $A$, every descent-preserving poset isomorphism is a colored digraph isomorphism.
+This result in fact holds for all Coxeter groups.
 To see this, we need the following lemma.

 \begin{lemma} For any $w\in W$ and $s\in S$, if $w \leq_{L} sw$, then